NEET/JEE Coaching Scholarship

 The possible outcomes when two coins are tossed = {HH, HT, TH, TT}

-Total number of possible outcomes = 4
+Therefore, the total number of possible outcomes = 4

 Hence, the given statement is not correct.
 This is because one of each can occur in two different ways.
-Hence the mentioned events are not equally likely.
+Hence, the mentioned events are not equally likely.

 Answer:

-The possible outcomes when a die is thrown= {1,2,3,4,5,6}
+The possible outcomes when a die is thrown are {1,2,3,4,5,6}

 Total number of possible outcomes = 6

-Number of odd number, {1,3,5} = 3
+Number of odd numbers, {1,3,5} = 3

-And, number of even numbers {2,4,6} = 3
+And, the number of even numbers {2,4,6} = 3

 Hence, both these events are equally likely